Techiepriyanka/Techiepriyanka/README.md

 # 💫 About Me:

 👋 Hi there!
-I'm Priyanka Suryawanshi, a passionate learner currently immersed in the world of Machine Learning and Deep Learning through my enrollment at Integrify Academy 🚀.
+I'm Priyanka Suryawanshi, a passionate learner currently immersed in the world of Data Science and Machine Learning through my enrollment at Integrify Academy 🚀.

 🤝 I'm on the lookout for exciting collaboration opportunities with fellow enthusiasts who share a curiosity for unlocking the potential of data.
 If you have a project in mind or need an extra pair of hands, feel free to invite me to join the journey!